jhthorpe/myQC/README.md

 My crummy implementation of Hartree Fock

 ====  RUNNING  ===
-1) compile program with 'makeAll.sh' in src.
-This MUST be done once, and with the correct linker to BLAS and LAPACK libraries.
+1) Compile program with 'make all' in src.
+If you don't want to use gfortran, then you must edit each subdirectory's Makefile (sorry).
+The scf subdirectory MUST be linked to your blas/lapack libraries!
 2) Add bin to your path.
 3) Copy 'mybasis' and 'Ftab' (temporary fix) from bin into current directory.
 4) In same directory, create or copy 'input'.